Mastodon

 Jenny Odell

-An exploration of what attention can become when it's directed toward place, community, and the act of noticing.
+What attention can become when it's directed toward place, community, and the act of noticing.

 Love and Math